-Virtual Ecosystem Explorations: These FREE 1-hour live interactive experiences focus on investigating Missouri's native ecosystems while building 21st-century skills.
-Students directly engage with nature as they observe, discuss and reflect on nature in and around their home, school, and virtually at Shaw Nature Reserve.
-Available virtual programs include wetland, forest, glade, and prairie ecosystem explorations.
-For more information or to register, email Jessie Dockins at jdockins@mobot.org or (314) 577-9539.
+Virtual Ecosystem Explorations: These FREE 1-hour live interactive experiences focus on investigating Missouri's native ecosystems while building inquiry and other 21st-century skills.
+Students actively engage with nature as they observe, discuss and reflect on nature in and around their school and at Shaw Nature Reserve.
+Available virtual programs include wetland, prairie, and glade ecosystem explorations.
+For more information or to register, email Jessie Dockins at jdockins@mobot.org.